Walter Shillington is an avid collector of mechanical timepieces. While he focuses mainly on watches, Walter also reviews household items.

 - If you use a router, unplug it from its power source.

-- Unplug the modem (device connecting system to internet) from its power source.
+- Unplug the modem (device connecting the system to the internet) from its power source.

 - Count slowly to ten.
 Then reconnect the modem to its power source.
 Allow this device a couple of minutes to stabilize.
-At this point there should be no red warning lights on modem.
-Red lights are an indication of problems involving modem, line from modem to wall socket, or the internet connection.
+At this point, there should be no red warning lights on the modem.
+Red lights are an indication of problems involving the modem, the line from the modem to a wall socket or the internet connection.